lewismj/tiki_scala/docs/src/main/tut/datastructures/edge.md

 The following case classes may used to define edges:

 - `Edge` an unweighted edge from one vertex to another.
-- `LEdge` an unweighted, labelled edge from one vertex to another.
+- `EdgeLabelled` an unweighted, labelled edge from one vertex to another.
-- `WEdge` is a weighted edge.
+- `EdgeWeighted` is a weighted edge.

 The case classes _do not_ form a hierarchy.
 The weighted edge case class is provided for use-cases where we require just a weighted edge and no labelling.